mcogswell/mcogswell.github.com/cat_vis/index.md

 </figure>
 {:.zoom_img}

-Now we can focus on more relevant neurons.
+Now we can focus on more interesting neurons.

 <figure markdown="1">
 ![fc6_conv5](imgs/fc6_1068_conv5.png)